 Tour the Department

 We’d love to show you around the department, introduce you to current students, and talk to you about your plans for graduate study.
 Please contact us to arrange an appointment to visit the department, meet with the chair, sit in on a class, or attend a lecture.
-See below for a video of the recent MA Design Research Open House.
+See below for a video of the recent MA Design Research, Writing & Criticism Open House.

 Information on tuition and fees can be found here.
 Substantial scholarship support will be offered to all successful candidates bringing the tuition cost to well below market rate.
 Please contact us for details.